forwizzel/Final-Project_Study-Assistant/README.md

 - Qt QML
 - Qt Declarative

-These typically come bundled with a normal Qt 6 desktop installation, but you can re-run the Qt Maintenance Tool to add them if needed.
+These typically come with the normal Qt 6 desktop installation, but you can re-run the Qt Maintenance Tool to add them if you dont have them for any reason.

 ---

-## Running from Terminal (Optional; I DO NOT RECCOMEND)
+## Running the project from Terminal (I DO NOT RECCOMMEND)

-You can build and run the project manually via CMake.
+You can build and run the project manually via CMake with:

 ```bash
 cd Final-Project_Study-Assistant